 The License Agreement for the use of the technology behind HEXWAVE with MIT is for a 20-year period.
-Under the License Agreement, several milestones are required to be met in order to keep it in good standing.
-MIT continues to work closely with Liberty on developing this technology and recently amended the timeline to develop a beta prototype from on or before December 31, 2019 to April 1, 2020.
-Liberty is working with MIT to amend some of the milestones under the License Agreement and hopes to be able to provide an update shortly, in conjunction with the strategic review and the DrawDown LOI.
+Under the License Agreement, several milestones are required to be met to keep it in good standing.
+MIT continues to work closely with Liberty on developing this technology and recently amended the timeline to develop a beta prototype from on or before December 31, 2019 to November 1, 2020.
+The amendment also included additional details in relation to changes on required commercial sales dates, required total net sales by year, and payment dates on its license agreement.
+Refer to SEDAR (www.sedar.com) for further details on the MIT amendment.